Production: materials

 3Rs for production (+ 1)

 Many cultural institutions face the challenge of insufficient storage facilities.
 This is the reason why perfectly reusable materials are disposed of, as there is nowhere to store them.
 Avoid such practices – they are wasteful and non-ecological.
 Minor elements of the equipment which the institution no longer deems useful can be shared with local organisations and partners or disposed of during garage sales.
-This will allow you to gain some space in your storage, enter into cooperations with local foundations, associations, cafés; and get to know your neighbours.
+This will allow you to gain some space in your storage, enter into cooperations with local foundations, associations, and cafés; get to know your neighbours.
 (See: GOOD NEIGHBOURLINESS)

 A bigger challenge to institutions is posed by large fixed assets, such as exhibition structures and set designs, which are painstakingly produced but often destroyed soon after the project finishes as they were custom-made for one-off events.
 Try planning to use the same architecture or set design for a few seasons or at least reuse and recycle their parts.
 If elements of set design are of particular financial value, organise an auction and donate the proceeds to a charitable organisation or fund programmed activity at your institution.